 I really like what Traci Castaneda had to say on her blog about gratitude, You Can Read It Here.
 She gave some great ideas on gratitude and I would like to add a few other thoughts to it.

 Thanksgiving and Gratitude go hand in hand.

 I remember several years ago I was struggling with slight depression.
 I was just out of college and working my first job.
 At the time, I was living and working in Hagerstown, MD, as a school teacher and P/T Youth Pastor.
 I loved my role and the people I worked with; however, the first few months were very tough on me because I moved out there and didn’t know anyone.
 I remember one November night I was home alone and extremely down mentally.
-I started have extremely negative thoughts about my life and how lonely I was.
+I started to have extremely negative thoughts about my life and how lonely I was.
 And it was in that moment that I heard God talking to my heart.
 He told me to take a piece of paper out and start writing down all the things I should be thankful for.
 I obeyed and I’m glad I did.

 As the evening went on, I came up with several pages of things I was thankful for… I just walked around my apartment listing off all the stuff that I had acquired (free) just to have my apartment furnished.
-I also listed off all kinds of other stuff that God provided for me and as I said I had a pages worth of items.
+I also listed off all kinds of other stuff that God provided for me and as I said I had a page worth of items.
 After completing the list I sat down on my chair and a feeling of gratitude came over me… I could not explain it at the time but my feelings of depression had drifted away.
-Now, as I read articles by Dr Laaser and Dr Amen, it makes sense to me.
+Now, as I read articles by Dr. Laaser and Dr. Amen, it makes sense to me.
 As I thought about how lonely I was my brain was producing negative chemicals and when I was thinking about how thankful I was I started producing positive chemicals in my brain.
 Both chemicals are addictive and perpetuate over time.
 So, think about this – Negative people tend to be negative because they are actually addicted to their negative thoughts.
 Ouch!

 Talk About It!